a2468834/ERC721A-cairo/README.md

 ### First time?
-The following steps are tested by me in both Windows (Intel x64 CPU) and Linux (ARMv8 CPU) environments.
+The following steps are tested by me in both Windows/WSL (Intel x64 CPU) and Ubuntu (ARMv8 CPU) environments.

 > I am not sure these steps should work in the Apple M1 computer.